marcelpanse/chatgpt-everywhere/README.md

 For CLI instructions see [User Guide &rarr;](https://oss.mobilefirst.me/extension-cli/)

+To use locally simply clone this repository and run `npm install` to install the dependencies.
+Then run `npm run start` to build the extension and watch for file changes.
+You can now load the extension in Chrome by going to `chrome://extensions` and clicking on `Load unpacked` and selecting the `dist` folder.

-## Usage
+## Contributing

-Simply add the extension to your Chrome browser.
-Click on the extension icon to open the settings page and enter your API key.
-You can now use the extension on any textbox on the web.
+We welcome contributions from the community, make a issue to discuss your idea or submit a pull request.